 Windows 10 has an option to set your network connection as metered.
 If you have your Wi-Fi settings configured to metered connection, updates won’t download.
-Make sure to go to Settings > Network & internet > Advanced options, and turn off the Set as metered connection option.
+Make sure to go to Settings > Network & Internet > Wi-Fi, select the network you’re connected, and turn off the Set as metered connection toggle switch.

 Reset Windows Update